seancorfield/dot-clojure/README.md

 * Starts a Socket REPL server (with the port selected via an environment variable, a JVM property, or a dot-file created on a previous run) -- unless `SOCKET_REPL_PORT=none` which suppresses starting it.
 * If both Portal and `org.clojure/tools.logging` are on the classpath, it patch `tools.logging` to also `tap>` every log message in a format that Portal understands and can display (usually with the ability to go to the file/line listed in the log entry).
+* If Portal 0.33.0 or later is on the classpath, use the Portal middleware with nREPL (if CIDER or nREPL are on the classpath).
 * Starts [Figwheel Main](https://github.com/bhauman/figwheel-main), if present on the classpath, else
 * Starts [Rebel Readline](https://github.com/bhauman/rebel-readline), if present on the classpath, else
 * Starts a CIDER-enhanced [nREPL Server](https://nrepl.org/), if `cider-nrepl` is present on the classpath, else